 The season of sickness is here.
 All around me I’m hearing stories about the flu, ear infections, and stomach bugs.
 Being sick is bad enough, but is made worse with the thought of having to write out sub plans.
 In a perfect world, we’d have sub tubs full of matching games and fun centers ready to go.
 However, the world isn’t perfect and sometimes we just need a list of go-to ideas for unexpected sick days.
-So, here are my top five easy sub plans.
+So, here are my top two easy sub plans.

 NO PREP ACTIVITIES